Progress Report

 Challenge for Eradication of Diabetes and Comorbidities through Understanding and Manipulating Homeostatic Systems[2] Elucidation and control of the mechanism of multi-organ transformation in diabetes mellitus

-Progress until FY2023
+Progress until FY2024

 1. Outline of the project

-This R&D item is responsible for research within the project to elucidate the mechanisms of multi-organ transformation in diabetes (See figure below) and to develop control methods.
+This R&D Item is responsible for research within the project to elucidate the mechanisms of multi-organ transformation in diabetes (See figure below) and to develop control methods.

 To achieve this goal, we are working on challenging themes in organs such as heart, liver, brain, and kidney, as well as blood vessels, where we must analyze organ transformation from both functional and morphological perspectives.
-Based on the idea that close interactions are involved between concomitant diseases, which is completely different from the conventional approach, we are working on this project using techniques such as single cell RNA sequencing, flow cytometry, two-photon microscopy, scanning electron microscopy, light sheet microscopy, and tissue transparency techniques.
+Based on the idea that close interactions are involved between concomitant diseases, which is completely different from the conventional approach, we are working on this project using techniques such as single cell RNA sequencing, flow cytometry, two-photon microscopy, scanning electron microscopy, light sheet microscopy, and tissue clearing techniques.

 2. Outcome so far